Informations

 For details regarding payment methods for students

-• When you have your Icelandic bank account and the kennitala, you send the kennitala to us at bn@bn.is
+• When you get your kennitala you open an Icelandic bank account and get your Auðkenni app.
+When you have your Icelandic bank account and the kennitala, you send the kennitala to us at bn@bn.is.

 • Your rent bill will appear in your Icelandic online bank and you will pay your rent there.
 Due date is seven days after it is issued.
 If your bill is not paid within the seven-day due date your bill will acquire late payment penalty.